 In our experiments, we uniquely identify a peer by its IP address and peer ID.
 The peer ID, which is 20 bytes, is a string composed of the client ID and a randomly generated string.
 This random string is regenerated each time the client is restarted.
 The client ID is a string composed of the client name and version number, e.g., M4-0-2 for the mainline client in version 4.0.2.
 We are aware of around 20 different BitTorrent clients, each client existing in several different versions.
-When in a given experiment, we see several peer IDs corresponding to the same IP address2, we compare the client ID of the different peer IDs.
+When in a given experiment, we see several peer IDs corresponding to the same IP address3, we compare the client ID of the different peer IDs.
 In the case the client ID is the same for all the peer IDs on a same IP address, we deem that this is the same peer.
-We cannot rely on the peer ID comparison, as each time a client crashes or restarts, the random string is regenerated.
+We cannot rely on the peer ID comparison, as the random string is regenerated each time a client crashes or restarts.
 The pair (IP, client ID) does not guarantee that each peer can be uniquely identified, because several peers beyond a NAT can use the same client in the same version.
-However, considering the large number of client IDs, it is common in our experiments to observe 15 different client IDs, the probability of collision is reasonably low for our purposes.
-Unlike what was reported by Bhagwan et al. [4] for the Overnet file sharing network, we did not see any problem of peer identification due to NATs.
+However, considering the large number of client IDs, it is common in our experiments to observe 15 different client IDs, the probability to have several different clients beyond a NAT with the same client ID is reasonably low for our purposes.
+Moreover, unlike what was reported by Bhagwan et al. [4] for the Overnet file sharing network, we did not see any problem of peer identification due to NATs.
 In fact, BitTorrent has an option, activated by default, to prevent accepting multiple concurrent incoming connections from the same IP address.
 The idea is to prevent peers to increase their share of the torrent, by opening multiple clients from the same machine.
-Therefore, even if we found in our traces different peers with the same IP address at different moment in time, two different peers with the same IP address cannot be connected to the local peer during overlapping periods.
+Therefore, even if we found in our traces different peers with the same IP address at different moments in time, two different peers with the same IP address cannot be connected to the local peer during overlapping periods.